kip2/migrate/README.md

 Please follow the steps below:

-1. Place the .env file in the same directory as the built migration executable.
+1. Place the .env file in the same directory as the built migrate executable.
 2. Write your DB access settings in the .env file in the following format:

 ```env